 2. Blue Mounds State Park

 Blue Mounds is one of the best MN state parks for rest and relaxation.
-Located on the tallest hill in Southern Wisconsin and 25 miles west of Madison, Blue Mounds State Park is filled to the brim with surprises (it is the only Wisconsin state park with a swimming pool).
+Located on the tallest hill in Lucerne Minnesota, Blue Mounds State Park is filled to the brim with surprises (it is the only Wisconsin state park with a swimming pool).

 Unique geological features and spectacular views are this park’s main draws, with 1,532 acres of untamed natural beauty.